Javascript is not enabled.

 You are now leaving AARP.org and going to a website that is not operated by AARP.
 A different privacy policy and terms of service will apply.

-U.S. Post Office Hikes Stamp Prices in July
+Post Office to Hike Prices in July

 spinner image a collage of various u s postage stamps through the years ranging from five cents to the forever stamp